octet-stream/octetstream.me/README.md

+# octetstream.me

-The place to find my contacts, basic information and projects: (octetstream.me)[https://octetstream.me]
+The place to find my contacts, basic information and projects: [octetstream.me](https://octetstream.me)

+This project built with